humantorch/github-browser/README.md

 ###NOTES

 Harnessing the power of the Github API this app serves up all the public repository information from [The Onion's](http://github.com/theonion) development team, sorted by the most recently-updated repos.
+Selecting a repo will show a list of the most recent 30 commits, sorted by most recent.

 This app was built based on a vanilla Yeoman `yo webapp` installation with Backbone added afterwards.
 I could have used other methods of setting this up (Backbone-based generators, etc.) but I'm familiar with the Yeoman setup already and any Backbone generators I've found were old, outdated, and unmaintained for over a year.

 It's worth noting that at this point I (somewhat embarrassingly) have had _very_ little hands-on experience with Backbone or MVC programming in general.
 This, of course, begs the question as to why I built the app this way.
 To be honest it was a lot more work than expected, and took far longer than building it otherwise should have.
-I'm confident that, had I built this without using an MVC framework, I could have knocked this out in a couple of hours.
+I'm confident that, had I built this without using Backbone, I could have knocked this out in a couple of hours.
 However, the resultant app from that type of exercise would have been almost completely inflexible and unable to expand/grow to meet future needs and features without a not-insignificant degree of re-engineering.

 There's no automated testing built into the app, but what I have put in is a "debug" mode.
 Running the app with `#debug` appended to the URL will output a number of different pieces of debugging info to the browser console (data retrieved from the server, parameters sent with requests, etc.).
-As is best practice all ajax requests will display error messages if a request is unsuccessful.
+As well, as is best practice all ajax requests will display error messages if a request is unsuccessful (feel free to hack about with the fetch() URLs to see this in action).

 In keeping with the spirit of the assignment ('I need to put something up that my users will actually be using on a daily basis, but I don't have days and days to work on it') here's a (non-exhaustive) list of things that I didn't do but would absolutely consider for a "phase 2" of the project, roughly in order of priority: